 Playing catch while your child is swinging on his belly is a challenge for eye-hand coordination.
 Or try kicking the ball back and forth while your child is sitting on the swing for eye-foot coordination.
 Start with a bigger ball that is easier for catching and kicking and progress to a smaller ball as your child’s skill level improves.

-If your baby tends to slide around too much in the swing or your child slips off the swing, try placing dycem (www.dycem.com) or a Rubbermaid non-slip mat (www.yahoo.com) on the seat of the swing for added safety.
+If your baby tends to slide around too much in the swing or your child slips off the swing, try placing Dycem or a Rubbermaid non-slip mat on the seat of the swing for added safety.

 For a child who is tentative about getting on the swing, start at your child’s comfort level and slowly amp up the challenge as he becomes more comfortable and confident.
 If needed, place him on your lap.
 When he is ready to be on his own, start off with a swing that offers more support.
 Many parks have swings for older children that have backs, which may make your child feel more comfortable.
 Slow, gentle, front-to-back swinging is a good way to start since the movement can be very calming.
 Allow your child to set the pace.
 Maintaining an even speed will make the ride smooth, predictable, and calming.
 The jolting movements from sudden starting and stopping can be alerting or over-arousing, so set the pace carefully.

-Swinging- and playing in the park- is a great way of feeding your child’s sensory needs in an age-appropriate setting.
-While coming to occupational therapy is important, it is also important for parents to help children find ways to satisfy their sensory needs in a natural setting.
-It is a social environment for both parents and children alike and provides a good opportunity for peer interaction as well.
+Swinging and playing in the park are great ways to feed your child’s sensory needs in an age-appropriate social setting.
+While coming to occupational therapy provides essential basics, it is also important for parents to help children find ways to satisfy their sensory needs in a natural setting.
+The playground is a social environment for parents and children alike and provides a good opportunity for peer interaction for all.

 Written by Aviva Goldwasser, MS, OTR and Chaye Lamm-Warburg, MA, OTR, POTS Director